dm-abreu/neural-network-challenge-1/README.md

 Reload your saved model.
 Make predictions on the testing data, saving them to a DataFrame and rounding the predictions to binary values.
 Generate a classification report with the predictions and testing data.

 Part 4: Discuss creating a recommendation system for student loans

-1. Describe the data that you would need to collect to build a recommendation system to recommend student loan options for students.
-Explain why this data would be relevant and appropriate.
+**1. Describe the data that you would need to collect to build a recommendation system to recommend student loan options for students.
+Explain why this data would be relevant and appropriate.**
 To create a recommendation system for student loans that is both effective and equitable, the following types of data would be essential:

 Comprehensive Applicant Profiles: This would include not only demographic information but also educational background, field of study, academic performance, and employment prospects.
 Such data is pertinent because it can help in assessing the likelihood of loan repayment and in determining the risk associated with lending to each student.

 Financial Information: Detailed financial histories, including past loans and repayment records, current income, and other financial obligations, are crucial.
 This information is relevant as it provides insight into the financial behavior and stability of the applicants, which is directly related to their ability to repay a loan.

-2. Based on the data you chose to use in this recommendation system, would your model be using collaborative filtering, content-based filtering, or context-based filtering?
-Justify why the data you selected would be suitable for your choice of filtering method.
+**2. Based on the data you chose to use in this recommendation system, would your model be using collaborative filtering, content-based filtering, or context-based filtering?
+Justify why the data you selected would be suitable for your choice of filtering method.**

 For the filtering method, a hybrid approach combining content-based and collaborative filtering could be employed.
 This would leverage the detailed profile information of the students (content-based) while also considering the behaviors and preferences of similar users (collaborative) to make more accurate and personalized recommendations.

-3. Describe two real-world challenges that you would take into consideration while building a recommendation system for student loans.
-Explain why these challenges would be of concern for a student loan recommendation system.
+**3. Describe two real-world challenges that you would take into consideration while building a recommendation system for student loans.
+Explain why these challenges would be of concern for a student loan recommendation system.**

 When building such a system, two real-world challenges to consider would be:

 Regulatory Compliance and Ethical Considerations: Ensuring that the system adheres to all legal standards, such as those pertaining to equal credit opportunities, and does not discriminate against any group is paramount.
 This is a concern because any bias in the system could lead to legal repercussions and damage the company’s reputation.

 Data Integrity and Management: Maintaining the accuracy and security of the data collected is a significant challenge.
 This is of concern because any compromise in data integrity could lead to incorrect recommendations, and a breach in data security could have severe privacy implications for the users.

 These considerations are vital to the development of a recommendation system that is not only technically proficient but also socially responsible and legally compliant.